Software

 The cost of building this way is real.
 We launched later than we would have.
 The first version was less feature-complete than a wrapped channel manager would have been.
 We've spent more time on infrastructure that doesn't show up in marketing.

 The benefit, the one that justifies the cost: the boutique villa agencies who use Recal don't have to twist their operation to fit our tool.
 They get to run their business the way the business actually works, and the software follows.
-That's the product we set out to build, and it wasn't available as a feature on top of someone else's foundation.
+That's the product we set out to build, and it wasn't available as a feature on top of someone else's foundation — see Guesty alternatives for boutique villa agencies for what the rest of the market looks like.

 We're a small team.
 We will get a lot wrong.
 But we won't get this part wrong, because we already paid for it.